A little information about this site and me for the especially curious readers...

 About the author

-I am an American living in Seoul, Korea.
-I have been married to a lovely Korean woman since 1997 (no kids yet, though).
-I recently (August 2011) completed my doctoral dissertation in Classical Korean Literature at Seoul National University after what seemed like an endless age when I thought I would never finish it.
-Currently, I teach translation in the Graduate School of Interpretation and Translation at Hankuk University of Foreign Studies, and also work as a translator (Korean to English).
-Many of the thoughts and ideas on this site will be a reflection of my interests and life: Korean culture, translation, language, literature, travel, etc. For a more in-depth look at how I got to be where (and who) I am, see my background story.
+I am an American living in Seoul, Korea since 1995 (and with my wife since 1997).
+I studied classical Korean literature at Seoul National University, getting my MA and later my PhD in this field.
+After a stint of six years teaching Korean-English translation in the Graduate School of Interpretation and Translation at Hankuk University of Foreign Studies, I returned to SNU in the spring semester of 2014 to join the faculty of the Korean Language and Literature Department, where I now work with some of my former professors.
+I continue to work as a translator from Korean to English, doing both technical and literary translation.
+My interests in Korean culture, translation, language, literature, travel, and other subjects are the motivation behind many of the posts here.
+For a more in-depth look at how I got to be where (and who) I am, see my background story.
 If you want to drop me a line, feel free to use my contact form.

 If you haven’t figured it out by now, I really like working on my site, and though I may have graduated university as an English major, I started out in Computer Science—there’s a code geek hiding within this writer.
 Just as I take great care in crafting my journal entries and other content, so I take great care in crafting the site itself.
 As part of that, I always make sure my code validates.
 If you’re interested in that sort of thing, you can see for yourself: